BarthPaleologue/volumetric-atmospheric-scattering/README.md

 [![License](https://img.shields.io/github/license/BarthPaleologue/volumetric-atmospheric-scattering)](./LICENSE)

-A simple implementation of volumetric atmospheric scattering using BabylonJS.
+A simple WebGPU and WebGL implementation of volumetric atmospheric scattering using BabylonJS.
 All you need are two files and two lines of code!

 ## Pictures